mkarutz/sdsl-lite/README.md

-To get you started with the library you can start by compiling the following sample program which constructs a compressed suffix array (a FM-Index) over the text `mississippi!`, counts the number of occurrences of pattern `si` and stores the data structure to the file `fm_index-file.sdsl`:
+To get you started with the library you can start by compiling the following sample program which constructs a compressed suffix array (a FM-Index) over the text `mississippi!`, counts the number of occurrences of pattern `si` and stores the data structure, and a space usage visualization to the files `fm_index-file.sdsl` and `fm_index-file.sdsl.html`:

 ```cpp
 #include <sdsl/suffix_arrays.hpp>